Jagatsinghpur

 Jagatsinghpur is a town and a municipality in Jagatsinghpur district in the Indian state of Odisha.
 It is also the headquarters of Jagatsinghpur district.
-It got the recognition as a new district on 1 April 1993 formerly it was a sub-division of cuttack district.
-Paradip Port, Oil refinery and fertilizer factory are located in Jagatsinghpur district.
+It got the recognition as a new district on 1 April 1993 formerly it was a sub-division of Cuttack district.
+Paradip Port, Oil refinery and fertiliser factory are located in Jagatsinghpur district.
 Devi, Alaka, Biluakhai, Kusumi, Hansua, Kuanria and Lunijhara rivers belong to this district.